Infant, Child, and Adolescent Psychological and Neuropsychological Assessment (Testing)

 - Self-Esteem

-- Cognitive rehabilitation may be offered following as assessment (if appropriate).
+Skills Training and/or Cognitive rehabilitation may be offered following as assessment (if appropriate).

-- Cognitive rehabilitation is offered to assist the child in the development of specific strategies for maximizing strengths and minimizing weaknesses.
+Skills Training and/or Cognitive rehabilitation is offered to assist the child in the development of specific strategies for maximizing strengths and minimizing weaknesses.
 Strategies may include: organization, memory, learning, self-monitoring, self-regulation, etc.